interviewcrew/hub/prompt_plan.md

 3. Implement Server Actions for data operations and use `useEffect` for initial data fetching with Server Actions.
 4. Use shadcn/ui components.

-### Prompt 7.6: AM UI - Candidate Management Page (Manual Import & List)
+### Prompt 7.6: Account Manager UI - Candidate Management Page (Manual Import & List)

-1. Create a new page at `src/app/(am)/candidates/page.tsx`.
+1. Create a new page at `src/app/(account-manager)/candidates/page.tsx`.
-2. This page should allow AMs to:
+2. This page should allow Account Managers to:
    - List all `Candidate`s in a shadcn/ui `Table`.
 Columns: Name, Email, Position (Job Title), Current Status, Current Step Name (if applicable).
    - Filter candidates by Position and/or Status.
    - "Import Candidate" (Create New) button (Dialog + Form).